 ACADEMIC PAPERS AND PRESENTATIONS:

 Executive summary, Harvard Business School Working Knowledge: Behavior that lacks integrity leads to value destruction.
 This paper analyzes some common beliefs, actions, and activities in finance that are inconsistent with being a person or a firm of integrity.
 Each of these beliefs leads to a system that lacks integrity, i.e., one that is not whole and complete and therefore creates unworkability and destroys value.
 Focusing on these phenomena from the integrity viewpoint, the authors argue, makes it possible for managers to focus on the value that can be created by putting the system back in integrity and correcting the non-value maximizing equilibrium that exists in capital markets.
-Overall, this paper summarizes a purely positive theory of integrity that has no normative elements whatsoever, and demonstrates how it applies to both individuals and organizations.
+Overall, this paper summarizes a purely positive theory of integrity that has no normative elements whatsoever ('positive' as used here does not mean something good or desirable, it means the way something actually is), and demonstrates how it applies to both individuals and organizations.
 In effect, integrity is a factor of production just like knowledge, technology, labor, and capital, but it is undistinguished—and its affect (by its presence or absence) is huge.
 Key concepts include: